Panmind/usage_tracker/README.md

    or can be put under Upstart using the provided configuration file located in `config/usage_tracker_upstart.conf`.
 Check it out and modify it to suit your needs.

-   The daemon logs to `log/usage_tracker.log` and rotates its logs when receives the USR1 signal.
+   The daemon logs to `log/usage_tracker.log` if the log directory exists and rotates its logs when receives the USR1 signal.
+If log directory does not exist it logs in the current directory.

  * The daemon writes its pid into tmp/pids/usage\_tracker.pid